hirbodprime/tagger/README.md

 # tagger
 python telegram bot member tagger
 # step 0
-get your api hash from api hash bot in telegram and config it in config.ini
+get your api hash from api hash and api id bot in telegram and config it in config.ini
 # step 1
 py -m venv envbot
 # step 2